Updated July 16, 2021

 The report highlights key recommendations organizations should consider for securing their cloud infrastructure.
 Palo Alto Networks has chosen to emphasize the following for a full lifecycle, full stack security approach:

-- Extend workload scanning and compliance efforts into development (DevSecOps), especially with container-based and serverless function PaaS-based development and deployment.
+- Secure workloads earlier by extending workload scanning and compliance efforts into development (DevSecOps), especially for container-based and serverless function platform as a service (PaaS)-based development and deployment.

-To read the report in full, including further in-depth exploration of these recommendations, download your copy of “Market Guide for Cloud Workload Protection Platforms.”
+To read the report in full, including further in-depth exploration of these best practices and recommendations, download your copy of “Market Guide for Cloud Workload Protection Platforms.”